lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 Source objects interface to external data sources or generate data from local parameters.
 Source objects that generate data from local parameters are called *procedural* objects.
-The previous example of **Figure4--1** uses a procedural object to generate function values for the quadric function of **Equation4-1** .
+The previous example of **Figure 4-1** uses a procedural object to generate function values for the quadric function of **Equation4-1** .
 Source objects that interface to external data are called *reader* objects since the external file must be read and converted to an internal form.
 Source